tytydraco/yessleep/out/Avoid_happiness_at_all_costs_it_will_ruin_your_life.md

 Weeks alone turned to months.
 I missed Cassie and Makenna dearly.
 This was the lowest I'd ever been in my life.
 On my birthday I received a package.
 It was from Cassie.
 My eyes lit up.
 Maybe just maybe I hadn't lost everything.

 It was divorce papers.
 That was the final straw for me.
-Mr. Mor needed to pay.
+Regardless of my fears or what he could do to me Mr. Mor needed to pay.
 I took a long look at myself in the mirror that night.
 I could barely recognize myself.
 The man staring back at me was disheveled and looked starved.
 The pale complexion was ghost-like, and my tired eyes looked as if they had forgotten what sleep was.
 This needed to change, and I set out to meet Mr. Mor the next day.

 There he was at our usual spot.
 Feet up on the table, grinning, as if life was easy.
 It was infuriating.